 3.2 Data Sources

-In this paper, I utilized three types of datasets such as stock data, sentiment data, and COVID-19 data.
+In this paper, I utilized three types of datasets, in particular, stock data, news sentiment data, and COVID-19 data.

-Stock Data: The stock information was sourced using the Yahoo Finance Python library, which offers insights into conventional stock indicators such as opening price, closing price, high, low, adjusted closing price, and trading volume.
+Stock Data: The stock data is at daily level and was sourced using the Yahoo Finance Python library, which records information regarding stock indicators including opening price, closing price, high, low, adjusted closing price, and trading volume.
 The significance of stock data, especially from Yahoo Finance, in predicting stock behaviors has been emphasized in previous research.
 For instance, Jagwani et al. (2018) explored stock price forecasting using data from Yahoo Finance and highlighted the importance of analyzing both seasonal and nonseasonal trends.
 Furthermore, Bordino et al. (2014) underscored the predictive power of Yahoo Finance user browsing behavior in determining stock trade volumes.

 Sentiment Data: RavenPack Analytics, a leading provider of real-time data services for financial professionals, supplied the sentiment scores.
 They aggregate data from numerous sources, including but not limited to Dow Jones Financial Wires, Wall Street Journal, Barron’s, and MarketWatch.
 According to Shi and Ho (2021) and Ho et al. (2020), RavenPack Analytics is suitable for sentiment scores because it offers a comprehensive database that captures firm-specific news releases and their sentiment scores at high frequencies, enabling researchers to examine correlations between news sentiment and stock return volatility.